syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Number-Format.md

 I> This feature is applicable only for all modes.

-Allows us to specify the required number format that PivotGrid should use in its values by setting the `format` option.
+Allows us to specify the required number format that PivotGrid should use in its values by setting the `Format` option.
 Following number formats that are supported:

 * number
 * decimal